JuliaConstraints/CPLEXCP.jl/README.md

 *Note: This wrapper is maintained by the community and is not officially supported by IBM.
-If you are a commercial customer interested in official support for CPLEX CP Optimizer in Julia, let them know!.*
+If you are a commercial customer interested in official support for CPLEX CP Optimizer in Julia, let them know!*

 ## Installation